joex92/JoeX-Max-MSP-Package/README.md

 2. Move the *master* folder to the Max packages folder, which is located at: [your User's Document folder]/Max [#]/Packages/
 3. Finally open Max, and try the *js* and *mxj~* files...

-you can also check up my [jsextensions](jsextensions/joex-extensions.js), which are very useful for creating your own js objects, You can use this to toggle debugging on most of my jsextensions:
+you can also check up my [jsextensions](jsextensions/joex-extensions.js), which are very useful for creating your own js objects

+You can use this on a patch to toggle debugging on most of my jsextensions:

 ```
 ----------begin_max5_patcher----------